Joe-Collins-1986/Hangman/README.md

    When I initially drew the hangman on the canvas, I had an issue if the screen was re-sized.
 The image would not re-size along with it.

-   By implementing a event listener for window re-size and calculating the canvas images based on a percentage of the canvas height and width I was able to resolve this issue.
+   By implementing an event listener for window re-size and calculating the canvas images based on a percentage of the canvas height and width I was able to resolve this issue.

    ![Leave Settings Img](assets/readme-assets/Bugs/develoment/hangman-resize.png)